cmwaura/sg-cron-datapoint/README.md

 This repo contains a command-line tool that creates a data point on one or more Shotgun Sites.
 It is meant to be run on a schedule, either via crontab, or other process schedulers.
-A data point entity instance is created in Shotgun each time the script is run; it is possible to customize the type of data that is tracked and stored.
+It is possible to customize the type of data that is tracked and stored.

 ## Download